andymccutcheon/return-to-print/frontend/README.md

 ## Contributing

-This is part of the Return to Print project.
+This is part of the Receipt Me project.
 See the main repository for contribution guidelines.

 ## License

-Part of the Return to Print thermal printer art installation project.
+Part of the Receipt Me thermal printer art installation project.

 ---